 The player must work the player's level up from Rabbit to Sun God.
 Levels used in this mode must first be unlocked from the Adventure Mode.
 Gauntlet Mode also offers 4 (four) additional play modes: Random, Spesific, Practice, and Survival.

-There are no iPod Classic screenshots for this game.
+There are no iPod Classic user screenshots for this game.

 - "Zuma" -- Palm OS/Pocket PC title